kashvigarg/echobot/README.md

 Post processing, the bot integrates anonymized content into an open-source dataset, respecting user privacy preferences.
 This dataset is currently built upon the Google Sheets API.
 In cases where submissions are restricted by privacy settings, the bot ensures the secure removal of all associated files.
 Users are kept well-informed with clear confirmation messages at each stage of the process.

+The bot uses a model with 244 Million parameters and is hosted using a Virtual machine with 4vcpus and 8 GB RAM .

 ## Build From Source
 Requires Python version 3.8 *